anjukrish555/DataLearningApp/README.md

 # DataLearningApp

 Project that helps in understanding how data from various processes during SDLC could help improving the software engineering processes.
-Continuous deployment pipeline using AWS Code deploy
+Continuous deployment pipeline using AWS Code deploy.